-All staff, students and trustees are asked to answer the following question (trustees and staff to be asked at the time of joining, all students to be asked at the point of application):
+All staff, students and trustees are asked to answer the following question:

 'Are you a member or an active supporter of any political party or other organisation whose constitution, policies, objectives, activities, or public statements are incompatible with the Church of England's commitment to promoting racial equality?'
 The House of Bishops has made declarations of incompatibility in respect of two organisations, namely the British National Party and the National Front.